Tianscar/javasound-shorten/README.md

+WARNING: THIS PROJECT IS NO LONGER MAINTAINED.
+MOVED TO: https://github.com/jseproject/jse-spi

 # Java Implementation of Shorten Decoder
 This is a fork of [Java Implementation of Shorten Decoder](https://github.com/soiaf/Java-Shorten-decoder), with JavaSound SPI support.